Best-rated New Cars in NZ

 Toyota's new passenger models are predominantly hybrid vehicles.
 It does retail one EV, the cryptically named bZ4X.

-5. Honda
+4. Honda

 Honda's range of cars includes the Jazz, a small hatch/SUV, and the HR-V, ZR-V and CR-V SUVs, all of which are available in petrol and hybrid models.
-And, of course, there's the iconic Civic, which is also available as the sporty Type R.

-6. Mazda
+6. Nissan

 Mazda is well known for its Mazda2 (small hatch) and Mazda3 (medium hatch/sedan), plus its iconic CX range of SUVs, which starts with the small CX-3 and expands through the medium CX-5, to the large CX-80 and CX-90 models.

-8. Mitsubishi
+8. Ford

 9. Hyundai

-Hyundai's range of popular SUVS, the Santa FE, Tucson and Kona, are now all hybrids.
+Hyundai's range of popular SUVs, the Santa FE, Tucson and Kona, are now all hybrids.
 Petrol-only models include Hyundai's compact SUV, the Venue, its i20N hot hatch and the Palisade Series 2 luxury SUV.
 For EV buyers, Hyundai offers the Ioniq 5N.

-10. Nissan
+10. MG

 11. BMW

-A BMW used to be one of the three Bs all Kiwis aspiring for the high life wanted to own, along with a boat and a bach.
-However, in recent years, BMW has somewhat lost its crown of Teutonic auto excellence to Audi.
+In recent years, BMW has somewhat lost its crown of Teutonic auto excellence to Audi.
 However, BMW still sells a huge range of cars here in NZ, covering EV, hybrid, petrol and diesel models.

 The main range spans the numbers 1 to 8, and covers mainly sedans and coupés.
 For NZ's favourite type of car, the SUV, you need to look to BMW's X Series.
 And if you want more speed and handling, BMW's M range of sporty vehicles delivers power and performance … at a price.